Amruta Khanvilkar: Personal life

 Khanvilkar has maintained a strong relationship with her family and lives in Lokhandwala, a neighbourhood in Mumbai.
 A practicing Hindu, Khanvilkar is a follower of Swami Samarth and she is a regular visitor to the temple.
 Regarding her religious affiliations, she expressed, "The power of Swami is truly remarkable.
 I can't really explain it with words; you have to experience it yourself.
 The tough times I've gotten through, the lows I've been pulled out of—those are personal journeys that are hard to put into words."
-She met co-participant Himmanshoo A. Malhotra on the sets of India's Best Cinestars Ki Khoj and they fell in love.
+She met co-participant Himanshu Malhotra on the sets of India's Best Cinestars Ki Khoj and they fell in love.
 After a decade of dating, the couple married on 24 January 2015, in Delhi.
 That year, they both won the dancing reality show Nach Baliye season 7.
 She is reluctant to discuss her personal life, which has been the subject of media attention in India.
 She remarked, "I'm traditional in my approach.
 Himmanshoo and I go way back—to a time before Instagram even existed, back in 2004, when we used to take pictures with a camera.
 We want to safeguard each other's identities and respect that."

 At the age of thirty-eight, she began training in Kathak with Manjiri Deo and completed her arangetram in November 2023, earning first place in the university.
 Speaking about it, Khanvilkar shared, "Every child dreams of doing such and such when they grow up.
 I also dreamed of learning Kathak.
 But as a child, our financial situation was dire, so I could not take Kathak training.
 I am very happy that wish is now coming true."